It occurred to me recently that I haven't been talking about this film "Vinyan" on the site very much, and so this post is an attempt to rectify that.

 Co-Founder / Editor-in-Chief / Podcast Host

-Eric is the mad scientist who keeps BGH running day to day.
+Eric is the mad scientist behind the BGH podcast.
 He enjoys retro games, tiny dogs, eating fiber and anything whimsical.